RomainUTR/SLToolbox/README.md

 ## 💎 What's Inside?
 ### ⚡ Editor Tools (Work Faster)
-**Scene Switcher (Ctrl+Shift+S):** A quick popup window to switch scenes in 2 seconds.
-You can also trigger it by clicking the scene name in the Hierarchy.
+**Scene Switcher:** A quick popup window to switch scenes in 2 seconds.
+You can trigger it by clicking the scene name in the Hierarchy.

 **Smart Grouper (Ctrl+G):** Select multiple objects and press Ctrl+G. It groups them cleanly under a new parent object positioned exactly at the center of your selection (Barycenter).
 Fully supports Undo.